 - Increased attention to MCI.
 Mild cognitive impairment, or MCI, is now being examined more closely, making it possible for earlier strategy, diagnosis and treatment.

 - Dementia blood tests.
 Predictors for the risk of dementia are becoming more sophisticated, and in a recent research study from Sweden, scientists identified blood-based proteins that anticipate future thinking and memory problems.

 - Review of antipsychotic meds.
 A recently available research study conducted by the University College London revealed an increased rate of the prescription of antipsychotic medications for all those with dementia – potentially from the greater need for delirium management in addition to agitation and anxiety from COVID-19 restrictions.
 These meds are only recommended when no alternative is available, and the reduction of their use is currently being explored further.

 - Artificial intelligence.
 At a faster pace and less expensive, a new AI solution is able to identify the form of proteins in the brain, helping scientists design treatments to help remove these proteins.

 - Aducanumab.
 The Food and Drug Administration accepted this promising drug in 2020 for a priority review process, meaning that sometime in 2021, we should find out if it is approved for use within the general population.

-At Atlanta Home Care Partners, the leading providers of in-home care in Decatur [AG4] and nearby areas, we are committed to following the latest research on Alzheimer’s disease, as well as offering the cutting-edge, highly skilled care that can help those with dementia live to their greatest potential.
+At Atlanta Home Care Partners, the leading providers of in-home elderly care in Atlanta and nearby areas, we are committed to following the latest research on Alzheimer’s disease, as well as offering the cutting-edge, highly skilled care that can help those with dementia live to their greatest potential.
 Whether the need is for full-time care, or simply a couple of hours weekly for reliable respite services, reach out to us for an in-home consultation for more information about the ways we can help.